 Prior to joining the firm, Matt clerked for Judge Robert J. Conrad Jr. of the U.S. District Court for the Western District of North Carolina.

-Representation of a sitting Congressman in an investigation by the U.S. Attorney’s Office resulting in a declination with no filing of charges.
+Defended a sitting Congressman in investigations by the House Ethics Committee, DOJ’s Public Integrity Section, and the U.S. Attorney’s Office resulting in a declination with no filing of charges or OCE referral.

 Representation of corporations in immigration and worksite enforcement matters

 Serve as counsel to multiple financial institution clients regarding BSA/AML compliance including SAR reporting and nondisclosure laws.

 The rules of professional conduct in some jurisdictions require disclosure of selection methodology for certain public accolades and recognitions.
 Click here to view available selection methodologies.

 Named to "North Carolina Rising Stars," Criminal Defense: White Collar, Super Lawyers, Thomson Reuters, 2014-2020